 An employer cannot force you to sign a document in the sense of the employer holding a pen in your hand and physically making you sign.
 Nor can an employer hold a gun to your hand and make you choose between life or a signature.
 If those scenarios are really occurring then you have much bigger problems than whether you should sign something.
 Otherwise an employer is generally free to discipline you for not signing a document.
 That is because refusing to sign is a form of insubordination and employers are generally free to discipline insubordination.

 In limited situations an employer’s request that you sign a document or suffer discipline can create claims against the employer.
 This is most likely to occur when an employer insists that an employee sign a document denying truthful allegations of unlawful conduct (such as harassment or other forms of employment discrimination), signing a false statement of facts that opposes a complaint of unlawful employment conduct, or requiring an employee to waive legal claims against the employer or lose their job.
 In these cases the choice between firing or signing the document will likely to create a claim of unlawful retaliation against the employer.
 The employer can still discipline the employee.
 It will be up to the employee to pursue its employment claims against the employer.

-Should you sign the document from your Dallas or Fort Worth employer?
+Should you sign the document from your Texas employer?

 In the majority of situations the issue is not whether the employee must sign the document but whether the employee should sign the document even at the risk of disciplinary action for failing to sign the document.
 Generally an employee should sign documents that provide a benefit like direct deposit forms, benefit paperwork and so forth.
 That’s easy.